tim-barnes/bind-docker/README.md

 ### Notes

-## Goal 4 - Revoking additional party
+## Step 4 - Revoking additional party

 - [ ] Add `gonzo` container, with private key and cert in zone file to match configuration of `kermit` and `piggy`
 - [ ] Verify `gonzo` can communicate with `kermit` and `piggy`